 Protein plays a substantial role in baked goods.
 Beyond adding nutritional value, protein conditions dough, provides structure, retains moisture, and enhances texture.
-Therefore, as plant-based ingredients take the place of traditional animal proteins, formulation expectations must continue to evolve.
+Therefore, as newer plant-based ingredients take the place of traditional proteins like animal proteins or gluten, formulation expectations must continue to evolve as well.

 The opportunity for plant-based protein in baked goods is undeniable.
-Grocery sales of plant-based foods that directly replace animal products grew to over $7 billion in the past year [SPINS retail sales data, April 6, 2021].
+Grocery sales of plant-based foods that directly replace animal products grew to over $7 billion in the past year (SPINS, 2021).
 The astonishing 27% growth is a testament to the innovation in this space.
-However, new ingredients must emerge in this growing category for plant proteins to sustain this trend and support more diverse product applications.
-Hemp seed protein is one of the emerging ingredients in this space and looks to be a perfect fit for baked goods.
+It’s worth noting that the gluten-free food market worldwide is expected to increase from $6.26 billion in 2022 to $7.01 billion in 2023, with a compound annual growth rate (CAGR) of 11.9% (Gluten Free Food Global Market Report 2023).
+However, as food manufacturers continue to explore more diverse product applications, new ingredients must emerge to sustain the increase in demand.

 Understanding the Recipe for Success